Jord-Smi/ECE-387-PIR-Motion-Sensor/README.md

 The avr-gcc compile lines for the C code have also been provided for convenience.

+The pins used:
+PIR Motion Sensor - 7
+LED - 13

 Important things to keep in mind:

 1.)
 The newer versions of the sensor have adjustable settings for the time delay and the sensitivity.
 Make sure to run tests with those to get the outcome you desire if your sensor has them.